AI-SDC/ACRO/docs/source/support.rst

 What ACRO Supports
 ==================

 This page provides a comprehensive overview of ACRO's capabilities for researchers, developers, and non-technical stakeholders.
-ACRO supports a wide range of statistical analysis functions with automated disclosure control.
+ACRO supports a wide range of statistical analysis functions with semi-automated disclosure control.

 .. note::
    **Drop-in Replacements:** ACRO functions are designed as direct replacements for standard analysis commands.
 Simply prefix your existing commands with ``acro.`` to enable automatic disclosure checking.